-- 3. When information is disclosed for the purpose of journalism or artistic expression such disclosure of information shall be assessed taking into account the rules governing the freedom of the press and freedom of expression in other media and the rules or codes governing the journalist profession and shall not constitute improper disclosure of inside information as provided for in paragraph 1, unless: - (a) those persons derive, directly or indirectly, an advantage or profits from the disclosure of the information in questions; or - (b) the disclosure is made with the intention of misleading the market as to the supply of, demand for, or price of financial instruments.
+- 3. The passing on of recommendations or inducements referred to in Article 7(5) amounts to improper disclosure of inside information when the person passing on the recommendation or inducement knows or ought to know, it was based on inside information. - 4.
+When information is disclosed for the purpose of journalism or artistic expression such disclosure of information shall be assessed taking into account the rules governing the freedom of the press and freedom of expression in other media and the rules or codes governing the journalist profession, unless: - (a) those persons derive, directly or indirectly, an advantage or profits from the disclosure of the information in questions; or - (b) the disclosure is made with the intention of misleading the market as to the supply of, demand for, or price of financial instruments.